Last Updated on July 8, 2022 by DMEditor

 - Gmail and Outlook are the only email services with native Salesflare plugins.

-- The CRM system completely locks you out of importing the data manually.
+- The sales CRM system completely locks you out of importing the data manually.

 - The tools here are not ideal for B2C customer relationship management.